kalenjohnson/wp-bootstrap-acf/README.md

 		"kalenjohnson/wp-bootstrap-acf": "dev-master"

-3. You will need to either add the PHP code in `import/php/bootstrap-acf.php` to your theme, or preferably importing the custom fields with the [Wordpress Importer](https://wordpress.org/plugins/wordpress-importer/) and importing the `import/xml/bootstrap-acf.xml` file.
+3. You will need to either add the PHP code in `import/php/bootstrap-acf.php` to your theme, or preferably importing the custom fields with the [WordPress Importer](https://wordpress.org/plugins/wordpress-importer/) and importing the `import/xml/bootstrap-acf.xml` file.

 4. Finally, add this hook to your theme where you would like the fields displayed: `<?php do_action('bootstrap-acf'); ?>` This should be placed outside the `.container` class, at the moment the Carousel has the option to be full-width or be within a `.container`.
 Tabs and Accordions are automatically set up in a `.container`.